Dashboards are pages or sets of pages that contain widgets. They let you group charts in one place and add explanatory text and titles.

-Links determine how a selector affects one or more charts.
-By default, selectors affect charts created within a single dataset.
+Links determine how a selector affects one or more charts, or other selectors.
+By default, selectors are linked with charts created within a single dataset.
 Selectors and charts based on different datasets can also be linked manually.

-You can choose a dataset field as the link or create your own field where you manually set the selector values.
+You can choose an existing dataset field as the link or create your own field where you manually set the selector values.

 You can grant any internet user access to a dashboard using DataLens Public.
 This dashboard becomes public and any user can view it without authorization.

 Before publishing any data, make sure that your charts and dashboards don't contain any personal data or trade secrets.
 Access to published data is not restricted.